The History of Funland

 1967 Idaho Falls High School yearbook

 The three initial carnival rides were groundbreaking at the time and have remained historically significant.
 The miniature train ride was imported from Italy, the airplane swing ride was made out of gasoline drop tanks from B-17 bombers, and the merry-go-round is one of only two in the entire United States that was installed in the late 1940s and is still operational in its original location.
-Ownership and management of Funland has shifted over the years, from its initial owners to longtime owner Leo Larson, who began working at Funland as an equipment mechanic and eventually purchased the property and owned it for more than 50 years.
-In 2000, Larson sold Funland to Ann Rehnberg, a passionate advocate of the historic amusement park, who owned it for almost 20 years before selling it to the City of Idaho Falls.
+Ownership and management of Funland has shifted over the years, from its initial owners to longtime owner Leo Larsen, who began working at Funland as an equipment mechanic and eventually purchased the property and owned it for more than 50 years.
+In 2000, Larsen sold Funland to Ann Rehnberg, a passionate advocate of the historic amusement park, who owned it for almost 20 years before selling it to the City of Idaho Falls.
 The community will forever be indebted to both Leo and Ann for having the vision and determination to preserve Funland.

 Hundreds of thousands of children and adults alike have frequented Funland over the decades, visiting this community icon for a touch of nostalgia and simple pleasures.